artix41/blog/blog/_posts/2023-03-28-stabilizer-formalism-3.md

 ---

 Welcome to the third and last post of the stabilizer trilogy!
 In [Parts I](/blog/2023-01-31-stabilizer-formalism-1/) and [II](/blog/2023-03-16-stabilizer-formalism-2/), we introduced the stabilizer formalism using a group theoretic language: stabilizer codes are abelian subgroups of the Pauli group, logicals are elements of the centralizers, etc. While this formulation has a lot of merit, it might not be immediately obvious how to implement it in practice if you want to simulate a code.
 Fortunately, the whole formalism can be reexpressed using vectors, matrices and the whole linear algebra toolbox that comes with them: this is the parity-check matrix formulation!
-Parity-check matrices make it not only easy to implement stabilizer codes in your favorite programming language, they are also a very powerful tools to prove theorems about them, to classify them, to decode them, and more!
+Parity-check matrices make it not only easy to implement stabilizer codes in your favorite programming language, they are also a very powerful tool to prove theorems about them, to classify them, to decode them, and more!

 In this post, we will see how to define the parity-check matrix of a stabilizer code in the binary symplectic format, and how to express the decoding problem using it.
 After a short motivation section to remind you about classical parity-check matrices, we will delve into the binary symplectic format, a way to express Pauli operators using vectors.
 We will then define quantum parity-check matrices in this format and see how syndromes and logical operators can be expressed using them.
 With those tools in our hand, we will finally be able to define the decoding problem for quantum codes, and in particular see how to decode the Steane code.
 We will finish this post by defining quantum Tanner graphs, a graphical representation of parity-check matrices, often used in the literature to study the properties of codes and decoders.